BetaTester41/BetaTester41/README.md

     <img src="https://komarev.com/ghpvc/?username=BetaTester41&color=blue&style=flat-square">
 </a>

-I'm a new to using GitHub, but I'm learning... a lot.
-I publish my project in hope other would be inspired to do the same.
-Most of the things I publish would be Chrome Extension, and other things that I would be trying.
+I have been working with Javascript for a while, and it all started with little Chrome Extension that did little things.
+I'm currently in the process of learning to use Python and Java.

-- 📚 Currently learning Javascript.
+- 📚 Working with Javascript and Python
-- 👷‍♂️Working on themeing extensions.
+- 👷‍♂️ Made Chrome Extensions
-- 🔎 Exploring how to use Markdown
+- 🔎 Exploring the world of Java
 - 🏢 Very busy with other thing.

 **A self-taught frontend deveoloper learning/using:**